-In the quest to maximize productivity and blitz through the flood of Windows 10 applications at top speed, ‘Keyboard Shortcuts’ aid as one secret weapon.
-Windows 10 offers you the option to create custom keyboard shortcuts that allow you to instantly launch apps or websites.
-There are a number of built-in keyboard shortcuts in Windows 10, but don’t just settle for the standard ones – its time you create your own, and unexpectedly, it’s very easy.
+In the quest to maximize productivity and blitz through the flood of Windows 11/10 applications at top speed, ‘Keyboard Shortcuts’ aid as one secret weapon.
+Windows 11/10 offers you the option to create custom keyboard shortcuts that allow you to instantly launch programs, apps or websites.
+There are a number of built-in keyboard shortcuts in Windows, but don’t just settle for the standard ones – it’s time you create your own, and unexpectedly, it’s very easy.

-In Windows 10, you can create custom keyboard shortcuts for numerous programs running on your system.
-From the traditional “desktop” applications to new-fangled “universal app” you can fling in a shortcut and open it instantly at top speed without upsetting your ongoing system activity.
+In Windows 11/10, you can create custom keyboard shortcuts for numerous programs running on your system.
+From the traditional “desktop software” to “Microsoft Store app” you can fling in a shortcut and open it instantly at top speed without upsetting your ongoing system activity.

 When you are trying to create a custom keyboard shortcut for a “desktop app” or any application that is independent of the Windows Store and installs via direct download, you can use the start menu to create the shortcut.
 With this method, you can avoid the need to create separate shortcut icons on the desktop for every app.